-A high blood pressure that is when your blood moves through your vessels with too much force is a high-risk factor for heart diseases, kidney problems and can affect your eyesight.
-Having diabetes with high blood pressure further puts one at a greater risk for heart diseases.
+A high blood pressure is a high-risk factor for heart diseases, kidney problems and can affect your eyesight.
+Having Diabetes with high blood pressure further puts one at a greater risk for heart diseases.
 Adhering to a healthy routine and a proper diet is fundamental to managing your Diabetes and Hypertension.
 On World Health Day, let’s discuss more about the ideal healthy lifestyle tips for diabetes and hypertension.

 Stick to a balanced diet that manages your intake of carbohydrates, proteins, fats and sodium

-- Pick on whole grain and fibre rich foods like brown rice, whole-wheat cereals, legumes, sprouts, millets, fruits and vegetables.
+- Pick on whole grain and fiber rich foods like brown rice, whole-wheat cereals, legumes, sprouts, millets, fruits and vegetables.

 - Foods that are high in cholesterol, saturated and Trans-fat can elevate your risk of heart diseases.
 Limit red and processed meats, full cream milk, butter, cheese, French fries, and baked goods including cakes, biscuits/cookies, crackers and stick margarines.